TeoKa/teoka.github.io/README.md

 # Welcome

-I'm a Product Owner with a passion for building innovative solutions.
+I'm a **Product Owner** with a passion for building innovative solutions.

 With a background in **Robotics and Automation (Ph.D.)**, I thrive at the intersection of **technology, strategy, and user experience**.
 Working with international **teams across Jakarta and Paris**, I bring a global perspective and a structured, analytical approach to problem-solving.

-Beyond my work, I’m a creative thinker and an explorer.
-Whether it’s filmmaking, painting, crafting, or dancing salsa, I love blending logic with creativity.
-As a Paris Marathon finisher and a competitive sports enthusiast, I approach challenges with determination and adaptability.
+Beyond my work, I’m a creative **thinker and an explorer**.
+Whether it’s filmmaking, painting, crafting, or dancing salsa, I love **blending logic with creativity**.
+As a **Paris Marathon finisher** and a competitive sports enthusiast, I approach challenges with determination and adaptability.

 🚀 Let’s connect and create something impactful together!